New York Stock Exchange Building: Early years and annex

 Trowbridge and Livingston received the commission to design an annex on the Mortimer and Wilks sites, while Marc Eidlitz and Son received the contract for the construction of the annex.
 Plans for an annex at 11 Wall Street, reaching twenty-two stories above a basement, were finalized in February 1920.
 The NYSE would lease the first eight stories and the basement, including several stories for an expanded trading floor known as the "Garage", while the upper stories would be leased to office tenants.
 By August 1922, the annex was nearly complete, and several firms had already signed leases for about 60 percent of the available office space.
 The annex's trading floor opened during the last week of December 1922.
+The New York Stock Exchange Safe Deposit Company began operating the vaults in the basement that year.